Hikiru/nix-config/README.md

 Personal NixOS config, currently just for my laptop as I learn.
+Probably not very good.